wavefrontHQ/docs/pages/doc/service_accounts.md

 A service account can be used to automate management of objects like dashboard, alerts, etc.

 * A service account uses a **token** to authenticate.
 * A service account must have **permissions** to perform tasks.
-For dashboards and alerts, the service account must also have access.
+For dashboards and alerts, the service account must also have [access](access.html).
-* By default, service accounts do not get any **individual permission** by default
+* By default, service accounts do not get any **individual permission**
-  - Each account is automatically added to the **Everyone**  group and inherits the Everyone group permissions (if any)
+  - Each account is automatically added to the **Everyone**  group.
+If a role is assigned to that group, the service account gets the permissions from that role.
-  - Service account can be added to any group to get that groups permissions.
+  - Service account can be added to any group to get that group's role (and permissions).
-* A service account can't perform the **UI operations** that user accounts can [perform by default](user_accounts.html#what-can-a-new-user-do).
-Service Accounts can be used to automate management of objects like Dashboard, Alerts, etc. If a user wants to automate the process of managing certain objects then they can assign Dashboard management permission or Alert management permission to a Service Account and add it to the ACL for the objects that the user wants to manage automatically through a Service Account
+* A service account can't perform the **UI operations** that all user accounts can [perform by default](user_accounts.html#what-can-a-new-user-do).

 ## Service Accounts Basics

 If you build a service or tool that manages proxies or ingests data, then that tool must authenticate to the Wavefront API.
-Service accounts support this type of authentication.

 1. Create a service account from the Wavefront UI.

-   **Note**: The service account name must be unique.
+The service account name must be unique.
-2. Give the account the permissions it needs.
+2. Assign a role to the account to give the account the permissions it needs.
+Service accounts can perform get, modify, and delete tasks **only** if they have the necessary permissions.
 2. Configure your tool to pass the service account credentials (API token) to the Wavefront API.

-   The tool authenticates seamlessly to the API without embedding any secret keys or user credentials in your instance, image, or application code.
+   The tool authenticates seamlessly to the API without embedding secret keys or user credentials in your instance, image, or application code.

-Service accounts can perform get, modify, and delete tasks **only** if they have the necessary permissions.
 You can disable a service account if you temporarily don't need it, or delete it permanently.

 ## Create a Service Account